Project One.

 Ventilation

-Two ERV (Energy Recovery Ventilation) units provide continuous mechanical filtering of all indoor air, at a rate of 6 changes per hour
+Four HRV (Heat Recovery Ventilation) units provide continuous mechanical filtering of all indoor air, at a rate of 6 changes per hour.
+Similar to the geothermal for HVAC, the HRVs have a ground-source heat loop for pre-conditioning outside air.

 HVAC